Sahanwaz01/Project-2/README.md

-making a website using html, css, javascript
+making a website using html, css, javascript and it have more info